 American players stay in a hotel as setup by the winter ball team.
 Most of the hotels have an attached mall that has shops and restaurants which is beneficial to the Americans since it can be hard to get around with lack of transportation, the language barrier, and also how unsafe the area can be.

 Most of the American players never go outside except for when they are on the baseball field at the stadium.
 Each day consists of several hours in their hotel room, maybe a quick venture down to the attached mall, and then being transported to and from the hotel by a van with security personnel.
-Because of the violent nature of most of the Latin countries, security will meet the player in the hotel and transport them through the city and drop them off right outside the clubhouse door at the stadium.
+Because of the violent nature in some of the Latin American cities, security will meet the player in the hotel and transport them through the city and drop them off right outside the clubhouse door at the stadium.

-Security is a big issue in a lot of the Latin countries where winter ball is played, something that came to light earlier this offseason when Nationals’ catcher Wilson Ramos was kidnapped a month ago.
-A lot of the countries are violent and have people walking around carrying guns.
+Security is a big issue in a lot of the Latin countries where winter ball is played, something that came to light in 2011 when Nationals’ catcher Wilson Ramos was kidnapped.
+Violence is prevalent in a lot of the countries and they have people walking around carrying guns.
 Anyone that has money or the perception of having money is at risk.

-The Indians used to have a rookie level team in Venezuela a few years ago, but they pulled their operations there because it was just too unsafe for their players as there were a few incidents where players were robbed at gun point.
-Now they have their entire Latin program in the Dominican Republic.
+In fact, the Indians used to have a rookie level team in Venezuela a few years ago, but they pulled their operations there because it was just too unsafe for their players and staff.
+There were a few incidents where players were robbed at gun point, so now they have their entire Latin program in the Dominican Republic.